syseleven/grav-docs-syseleven-stack/pages/03.Howtos/08.vpnaas/docs.en.md

 #### 2. Create the site connection on the right side

-Create a site connection named "conn2" from the right side (VPN service "vpn2") to the left side (peer IP address is 195.192.128.58 and 10.1.0.0/24 is the left subnet).
+Create a site connection named "conn2" from the right side (VPN service "vpn2") to the left side (peer IP address is 195.192.128.58).
+Since endpoint groups are used, the VPN service must not have a (local) subnet set and the peer cidr option of creating the site connection must not be used.
+Instead the local and peer endpoint groups are set in the site connection.

 ```shell